 This prize provides seed funding for start-up ventures in the field of business and the environment.
-The goal of the funding is to support student and faculty in creating competitive commercial enterprises that market viable products, services, and projects with environmental benefits to society.
+The goal of the funding is to support students in creating competitive commercial enterprises that market viable products, services, and projects while tackling some key environmental problems.

 The Sobotka Prizes are for student ventures from departments across Yale University.
-Up to two prizes of $10,000 each will be awarded.
-Use of the proceeds is limited to one year and may cover expenses including, but not limited to stipends for graduate and undergraduate students, equipment, analyses, data purchasing and surveying, business filing, and travel for faculty and students.
+Use of the proceeds is limited to one year and may cover expenses including, but not limited to equipment, analyses, data purchasing and surveying, business filing, and travel for faculty and students.

 The application must include: